grevian/palworld-ondemand/README.md

 ### Cluster

 Create a new "Networking Only" Cluster.
-Call it `minecraft`.
+Call it `palworld`.
 Don't create a dedicated VPC for this, use the default or same one you already created your EFS in.
 Enabling Container Insights is optional but recommended for troubleshooting later, especially if you expect a lot of people to potentially connect and you want to review CPU or Memory usage.

 ### Service

-Within your `minecraft` cluster, create a new Service.
+Within your `palworld` cluster, create a new Service.

 - Configure serivce
   - Launch type: Click `Switch to capacity provider`